AlexAgnoII/SOFENGG/README.md

 # SOFENGG GUIDES (IMPORTANT PLEASE READ)
 Below will be our reference on how to set up the server and libraries needed for the project.

+Please follow them THOROUGHLY.
+Especially the "Web-Libraries" name as our User library.
+Having different user library name would cause problems with the server.

 ## Hibernate Related
 ### Downloading Hibernate
 1. Download it here: https://tomcat.apache.org/download-80.cgi#8.0.47